remix-run/remix-website/data/posts/lazy-loading-routes.md

 }];
 ```

-This way you can include the _Very tiny loader_ on the critical path so it cn start as fast as possible, and still load the `Component` via `lazy()`.
+This way you can include the _tiny_ loader on the critical path so it cn start as fast as possible, and still load the `Component` via `lazy()`.
 As a matter of fact, this is almost exactly how Remix approaches this issue because route loader sare their own API endpoint.

 ## More Information